csci-1301/csci-1301.github.io/docs/software_install.md

 You probably already installed a software in your life, be it [VLC](http://www.videolan.org/), [Microsoft Teams](https://www.microsoft.com/en-us/microsoft-teams/download-app), or [Whatsapp](https://www.whatsapp.com/).
 However, depending on if you installed it on a phone, a tablet, a computer, and depending on the operating systems (Android, Windows 10, iOS, Ubuntu, etc.) your experience may have varied drastically.

-Between the Play store, the command-line interface [homebrew](http://brew.sh/) and the act of downloading a software using your browser and then installing it using the navigator, there can be a lot of differences, but in all those circumstances you should keep security in mind.
+Between the [Play store](https://en.wikipedia.org/wiki/Google_Play#Play_Store_on_Android), the [command-line interface](https://en.wikipedia.org/wiki/Command-line_interface), [homebrew](http://brew.sh/) and the act of downloading a software using your browser and then installing it using the navigator, there can be a lot of differences, but in all those circumstances you should keep security in mind.
 In addition of making sure that you are downloading the software from a trusted source, you should also be vigileant about the information the software will be able to access about e.g. your private life.

 As data can be lost or corrupted upon downloading, many plat-form now uses [checksum](https://en.wikipedia.org/wiki/Checksum) to verify the integrity of the software you downloaded before installing it.